Harada Junmai Daiginjo Isehikari

 Harada [Hatsumomiji Co., Ltd.]

-Founded in 1819 (Bunsei 2), Hatsumomiji is a sake brewery in Yamaguchi Prefecture that celebrates its 205th anniversary this year.
-With the catchphrase "Drink the seasons of Japan," the brewery aims to create sake that allows customers to enjoy the seasons reflected in the sake.
-All of the rice used in its brewing is produced in Yamaguchi Prefecture.
-This pure rice sake is made with a focus on local ingredients, and is a Yamaguchi native.
-Hoping to deliver a fresh, freshly pressed taste at any time, the brewery practices a four-season brewing method, brewing sake year-round.
-While sake brewing was temporarily suspended in 1985, it resumed in 2003, and launched the brand "Harada" in the hopes of cherishing the connection to its ancestors.
+Founded in 1819 (Bunsei 2), Hatsumomiji is a sake brewery in Yamaguchi Prefecture that is celebrating its 205th year this year.
+With the slogan "The seasons of Japan can be enjoyed through sake," they aim to create sake that allows people to enjoy the seasons reflected in their drinks.
+All the rice used in their sake brewing is from Yamaguchi Prefecture.
+It is a pure rice sake that is native to Yamaguchi and made with locally sourced ingredients.
+With the desire to deliver a fresh taste of freshly pressed sake at all times, they practice year-round brewing.
+Sake brewing was temporarily suspended in 1985 (Showa 60), but resumed in 2003 (Heisei 15), and with the desire to cherish the connections with their ancestors, they started the brand "Harada."

 This website was made possible by a subsidy from the Monozukuri Manufacturing Subsidy Fund, as amended in FY2022.